d12frosted/elpa-mirror/gnu/tex-parens-readme.txt

 2 Configuration
 ═══════════════

-  Download this repository, install using `M-x package-install-file' (or package-vc-install, straight, elpaca, …), and add something like the following to your [init file], adjusting the binds according to preference (and replacing `LaTeX-mode' with `latex-mode' or `tex-mode' or `plain-tex-mode', whichever is appropriate, if you don't use AUCTeX):
+  This package is available via GNU ELPA, so you can install it using `package-install' or `list-packages'.
+You can activate it via `M-x tex-parens-mode', which remaps binds for the commands listed above to their `tex-parens-*' counterparts.

+  To activate automatically, add the following lines to your config (the first hook applies if use the built-in [tex-mode], the second if you use [AUCTeX]):
   ┌────
   │ (use-package tex-parens
-  │   :bind
-  │   (:map LaTeX-mode-map
-  │ 	([remap forward-sexp] . tex-parens-forward-sexp)
-  │ 	([remap backward-sexp] . tex-parens-backward-sexp)
-  │ 	([remap forward-list] . tex-parens-forward-list)
-  │ 	([remap backward-list] . tex-parens-backward-list)
-  │ 	([remap backward-up-list] . tex-parens-backward-up-list)
-  │ 	([remap up-list] . tex-parens-up-list)
-  │ 	([remap down-list] . tex-parens-down-list)
-  │ 	([remap delete-pair] . tex-parens-delete-pair)
-  │ 	([remap mark-sexp] . tex-parens-mark-sexp)
-  │ 	([remap kill-sexp] . tex-parens-kill-sexp)
-  │ 	([remap transpose-sexps] . transpose-sexps)
-  │ 	([remap backward-kill-sexp] . tex-parens-backward-kill-sexp)
-  │ 	([remap raise-sexp] . tex-parens-raise-sexp))
   │   :hook
+  │   (tex-mode . tex-parens-mode)
-  │   (LaTeX-mode . tex-parens-setup))
+  │   (TeX-mode . tex-parens-mode))
   └────

-  With this setup, whatever binds you generally use for the indicated list commands will be forwarded to `tex-parens' in `LaTeX-mode'.
-If you want to specify the keys more directly, use instead something like the following:
+  For finer control over how keys are bound, you can avoid `tex-parens-mode' and instead use something like the following:
   ┌────
   │ (use-package tex-parens
   │   :bind